 MELVIN M. NEWLAND, MINISTER

 ILL.
-Some time ago I read a story about a preacher who saw a rather forlorn-looking man trying to hitchhike a ride on a dismal & stormy day.
+Some time ago I read a story about a preacher who saw a rather sad-looking man trying to hitchhike a ride on a wet & dismal day.
 Feeling a surge of pity, he stopped & picked up the hitchhiker.

-After questioning them, the policeman pulled out his notebook, wrote out a ticket, & handed it to the preacher.
-Then he put the notebook back in his pocket, got back into his patrol car & drove off.
+After questioning them, the policeman pulled out his ticket book, wrote out a ticket, & handed it to the preacher.
+Then he put the ticket book back in his pocket, got back into his patrol car & drove off.

-Rather shaken by it all, the preacher didn't say much, but just drove to the spot where he was to let off the hitchhiker.
+Rather shaken by it all, the preacher didn't say much, but just drove to the spot where he was to let out the hitchhiker.
 As he got out, the pickpocket turned to the preacher & said,

 Now, I'm not sure what the moral of that story should be, but I'm convinced that it is good to be kind because sometimes kindness produces great dividends.

 PROP.
 So this morning I want to mention 3 important things about kindness.